nextgis/docs_ngweb/source/layers.rst

    Create resource dialog for raster layer.

 Enter display name that will be visible in administrator interface and in map layer tree.
-Fields :guilabel:`Keyname` и :guilabel:`Description` are not required.
+Fields :guilabel:`Keyname` and :guilabel:`Description` are not required.

 Switch from :guilabel:`Resource` tab to :guilabel:`Raster layer` tab.
 Raster layer tab is presented on :numref:`admin_layers_create_raster_layer_upload`.